 Military and Veterans

-We are proud to serve those who have served our nation.
+We are proud to be recognized as a Military Friendly School and serve those who have served our nation.
 Discover more about admission to Notre Dame College Online as a U.S. military veteran and how to navigate the process of utilizing your GI benefits.
 We look forward to supporting you as you join our academic community.

 For information about VA benefits, visit the VA website.
 If you have specific questions about personal eligibility, contact the VA.